Clicker Training for Birds

 Step 5: Take a Break and Reward Yourself!

 Clicker training sounds simple and easy, but it is a lot of work.
-First, you’ve got to plan your strategy, then you’ve got to commit to observing for the behavior that you want to reward, and do it consistently.
+First, you’ve got to plan your strategy, then you’ve got to commit to observing the behavior that you want to reward, and do it consistently.

 You’re doing a good job!
 Take frequent breaks between training sessions and reward yourself with your favorite TV show or a cup of coffee.